 Make your course readings available to students while respecting Canadian copyright provisions and existing U of T licensing agreements.

-To submit your syllabus
+- How to submit your syllabus

 Email your syllabus with full citations (including pages numbers, if applicable) to firstname.lastname@example.org as a Microsoft Word document, PDF, or rich text file.
 We also need: